Kraken Review | Fees, Security, Pros and Cons

 Kraken supports the depositing and withdrawing in a number of ways: bank transfers, SEPA, SWIFT, wire transfers, and cryptocurrencies.

-Kraken’s transfer fees vary based on transaction costs and can be adjusted according to the fee structures of the payment service.
+You’ll find bellow on our Kraken review about transfer fees that vary based on transaction costs and can be adjusted according to the fee structures of the payment service.
 The current fees are:

 - EUR SEPA: Deposit (Free) / Withdrawal (€0.09) – EEA countries only;